Discover the best orange paint colors for your kitchen.

 Pair white cabinets with light blue walls and marble countertops for an ethereal space you'll never want to leave, or just use blue on the ceilling.
 Green brings nature into the kitchen and comes in a range of shades, from mint to more earthy tones, all of which also pair well with white or wooden accents.

 Many believe that yellow and red are colors that stimulate the appetite.
 Try using them together with yellow as the base and red as an accent color, or separately with a white or neutral base.

-Brown tends to show up in a lot of kitchens, either on the cabinets, counters or kitchen island and looks beautiful when paired with different shades of blue, from a sky-colored shade to a robin’s egg hue.
+Brown tends to show up in a lot of kitchens, either on the cabinets, counters or kitchen island.
+It looks beautiful when paired with different shades of blue, from a sky-colored shade to a robin's egg hue.
 Incorporate crisp white accents to soften some of the darker tones.

 Gray is frequently touted as the "new neutral," and this calming color works wonders in most rooms, especially the kitchen.
 It also pairs well with almost any color, including yellow, navy blue, pink and green.

 It's easy to be swayed by a really striking color, but take time to really digest the shades you're considering.
 Paint them on small areas of your walls to see if you can and live with them for a few days before committing to a color.
 It's also important to consider resale value when selecting colors for your kitchen.
 You might love that glossy red right now, but if and when you put your home on the market some day, it might turn off potential buyers.

 The safest bet is to go neutral with the most expensive items, including your cabinets, floors, countertops and appliances—and use colors on the walls, backsplash, lighting, window treatments, accents and accessories.